The EYFS Leader is Miss Sheard

 'What can I do to help my child?'

 You're probably doing it already!
 Finding out what they have done at nursery, discovering what they like and don't like, encouraging them to ask questions, listen to others and try out new skills all help support their learning process.
 Reading your child stories and helping them to learn nursery rhymes is particularly helpful.
-Learning the key words and phonetic patterns that are sent home is crucial to success in Key Stage 1.
-If in doubt, ask Mrs. Robbins who will be delighted to help you.
+If in doubt, ask Mrs. Janson who will be delighted to help you.